Skip to Content

 When picking ingredients, it's important to avoid dented cans as there are risks of the can being punctured.

-According to Krone, in a buffet setting, no refrigerated foods should sit out for longer than four hours.
+According to Krone, in a buffet setting, no refrigerated foods should sit out for longer than two hours.
+Nichols adds that most people tend to forget about this risk.

 The USDA says that leftovers must be cooled to prevent bacterial growth and wrapped securely in airtight packaging.
 Leftovers can be stored in the refrigerator for three to four days and frozen indefinitely.
 Food must be reheated to 165 degrees.
 It is also safe to reheat already reheated leftovers as long as they were refrozen.